ArcBlock/abtnode-docs/src/introduction/abtnode-setup/index.md

 #### Step 2: Install [Node.js] and [npm]

-Get the latest LTS version of [Node.js] using below command (you can list all versions with `nvm ls-remote`):
+Get the latest LTS version of [Node.js] using the below command (you can list all versions with `nvm ls-remote`):

 ```bash
 nvm ls-remote | grep 'Latest LTS'